Residence Dining Hall

 with seating for close to 500 guests.

-What makes Pritchard Dining Hall unique is that it will feature an All You Care To Eat (AYCTE) dining experience.
+What makes this location unique is that it will feature an all-you-care-to-eat dining experience.
 Guests will be invited to peruse a large selection of food options available at multiple stations throughout the dining hall, allowing them to enjoy as much as their appetite desires.

 Come for breakfast, lunch, dinner, or a snack in between classes and choose from a large variety of delicious made-to-order meals.